Developer Guide

 To enable navigation between pages, we had to restructure a large portion of AB3 so that NUSave incorporates the concept of

-component to keep track of what page the user is on and reflect the respective page view.
+having states.
+As such, we implemented a new architectural State component to keep track of what page the user is on and reflect the respective page view.

 To fulfil the functional requirements of NUSave, an additional layer of data was integrated.
 On top of the one to many relationship between Nusave